A Solo Female Traveler’s Guide to Zanzibar

-Overall, the city and its coastline are safe, all you need are a bit of street smarts and to be ready for a culture shock.
+Overall, the city and its coastline are safe, all you need are a few street smarts and big sense of adventure.

 High season here is from December to mid-March and from July to August, and it’s definitely worth booking in advance.
 During the lower season, prices drop dramatically and the weather conditions still make for excellent exploring.

 Compared to other African countries, Zanzibar isn’t exactly the cheapest place to travel, contrary to popular belief, but it is still possible to make it on a budget.
 While food, water and drinks are incredibly reasonably priced, if you’re purchasing local goods, it’s the activities and souvenirs here that burn through cash very quickly.

 As a first-time solo traveler, I quickly learned that you could easily be charged three times the amount for an activity just because you’re alone.
 It makes sense for logistic reasons, so I strongly recommend integrating with a group of people who have similar likes when it comes to tours and sightseeing.
 This way, you will meet plenty of amazing people, all the while saving you cash.